merlinfuchs/blimp/README.md

 - **Network Latency**: Display a live chart of the network latency / ping
 - **Application Status**: Monitor the status of web applications
 - **RSS, Atom & JSON Feeds**: Display the most recent items from multiple feeds
-- **Public transit next departures**: Dispaly the next departures from public transit stations nearby
+- **Public transit next departures**: Display the next departures from public transit stations nearby

 ## Installation